 There is good news for those who are lactose normal: almost three-quarters of lactose normal people will do well on a lactose-free or lactose-restricted diet.

-The bad news is that the communities that are most affected, namely communities of color, are often extremely limited by a lack of dairy alternatives offered where they live.
+The bad news is that the communities that are most affected, namely black and brown communities are often extremely limited by a lack of dairy alternatives offered where they live.
 Food Empowerment Project studies documented access to healthy foods, including meat and dairy alternatives, in both high-income and low-income neighborhoods in Santa Clara County, California, and in Vallejo, California.
 The resulting reports, titled Shining a Light on the Valley of Heart’s Delight: Taking a Look at Access to Healthy Foods in Santa Clara County’s Communities of Color and Low-Income Communities (PDF), and Vallejo: City of Opportunity Lacks Access to Healthy Food (PDF), found that dairy alternatives in lower-income areas, which have proportionally much larger populations of ethnic minorities, were not as accessible compared to availability in higher-income neighborhoods.
 In Santa Clara County, dairy alternatives were available at 23% of locations in higher-income neighborhoods compared to being available in only approximately 3% of market locations in low-income areas.

 Because of the absence of dairy alternatives in lower-income areas, many individuals who are lactose normal may not even be aware of the myriad products on the market that offer solutions to their painful and persistent dietary discomforts.
 Food Empowerment Project offers a detailed guide to vegan foods, all of which, as the name suggests, are vegan and therefore free of dairy and the troublesome lactose as well.
 For almost any dairy food imaginable, including butter, cheese, yogurt, and ice cream, there is a vegan alternative.